-While great strides have been made in the genetics and histochemistry of Alzheimer disease (AD), mechanisms leading to disease are not fully understood.
-Advanced age, a positive family history of dementia, and the e4 allele of apolipoprotein E (APOE) are three prominent risk factors.
-Our intensive studies of these factors and numerous postulated AD susceptibility genes have resulted in a better understanding of the genetic basis and age dependent penetrance of the disorder, as well as provided several clues about the interaction of genetic and non-genetic factors on disease risk.
+While great strides have been made in the genetics and biology of Alzheimer disease (AD), mechanisms leading to disease are not fully understood.
+Advanced age, a positive family history of dementia, and the ɛ4 allele of apolipoprotein E (APOE) are three prominent risk factors.
+Our intensive studies of these factors and genome-wide association studies have resulted in a better understanding of the genetic basis and age dependent penetrance of the disorder, as well as provided several clues about the interaction of genetic and non-genetic factors on disease risk.
 Our work has provided several lines of evidence supporting the idea that risk factors for vascular disease increase AD susceptibility and/or influence the expression of the disorder.
-The Genetics Program directs and collaborates in several projects aimed at identifying novel genetic factors, and examining interactions between genes, non-genetic risk factors, and novel biomarkers for developing AD.
-Several of these projects are described below.
-Results of these studies will speed the development of new diagnostic techniques and treatments for AD.
+We also identified that intracellular protein trafficking is an important pathway leading to AD.